maemeier/eatwithme_react/README.md

 EATWITH ME IS MY FINAL PROJECT.
 "Eat with me is a social media dining app that set up you to eat with strangers.
-Create your events and join breakfast or dinner with local people." https://eatwithme-react.herokuapp.com
+Create your events and join breakfast or dinner with local people."
+Letz Book! https://eatwithme-react.herokuapp.com

 Front-End